Provenance Blockchain (HASH) Price Down 36.2% Over Last Week

-Provenance Blockchain (HASH) traded flat against the US dollar during the one day period ending at 20:00 PM E.T. on September 8th.
-Provenance Blockchain has a total market capitalization of $2.72 billion and $219.42 worth of Provenance Blockchain was traded on exchanges in the last 24 hours.
+Provenance Blockchain (HASH) traded flat against the U.S. dollar during the one day period ending at 0:00 AM Eastern on September 9th.
 One Provenance Blockchain token can now be bought for $0.0222 or 0.00000132 BTC on major exchanges.
-During the last seven days, Provenance Blockchain has traded down 36.2% against the US dollar.
+Provenance Blockchain has a market capitalization of $2.72 billion and approximately $219.42 worth of Provenance Blockchain was traded on exchanges in the last day.
+In the last week, Provenance Blockchain has traded down 36.2% against the U.S. dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.